 Auxiliary Label: The ancient, mysterious history of pharmacy show globes

 Show globes — large glass urns or vases filled with colored liquids — are found in many traditional pharmacies.
 What do they mean?
 Well, that depends.
 Victoria Hammond, Pharm.D.
-Class of 2022, investigates for the School of Pharmacy's Auxiliary Label.
+Class of 2020, investigates for the School of Pharmacy's Auxiliary Label blog of student life and research.

 Posted by VCU School of Pharmacy on Thursday, December 6, 2018